Menopause and Vision: How “The Change” Can Affect Your Eyes

 Common Eye Changes During Menopause

-1. Dry Eyes: One of the most common eye problems experienced during menopause is dry eyes.
-This occurs when the eyes do not produce enough tears to keep them lubricated.
+1. Dry Eyes: Dry eyes are one of the most common eye problems during menopause.
+They occur when the eyes do not produce enough tears to keep them lubricated.
 Symptoms include a gritty or burning sensation, redness, and sensitivity to light.

-2. Blurry Vision: Menopause can also cause changes in vision, making objects appear blurry.
-This is often due to hormonal fluctuations and can impact both near and distance vision.
+2. Blurry Vision: Menopause can also cause vision changes, making objects appear blurry.
+This is often due to hormonal fluctuations and can impact near- and distance vision.

 3. Eye Fatigue: Many women experience eye fatigue or strain during menopause.
-This can be caused by hormonal changes, as well as spending long periods of time staring at screens or doing close-up work.
+This can be caused by hormonal changes and spending long periods staring at screens or doing close-up work.

 Managing Menopause-Related Eye Changes

-While menopause-related eye changes can be frustrating, there are several strategies that can help manage these symptoms:
+While menopause-related eye changes can be frustrating, several strategies can help manage these symptoms:

 1. Use Artificial Tears: To relieve dry eyes, using over-the-counter artificial tears can help keep the eyes lubricated.
-It is important to choose preservative-free drops for long-term use.
+It is essential to choose preservative-free drops for long-term use.

-2. Adjust Your Environment: Making changes to your environment can also help alleviate symptoms.
+2. Adjust Your Environment: Changing your environment can also help alleviate symptoms.
 Using a humidifier in dry environments, avoiding smoke and wind, and wearing sunglasses outdoors can all help reduce dryness and irritation.

-4. Maintain a Healthy Lifestyle: A healthy lifestyle can also contribute to better eye health during menopause.
-Eating a balanced diet rich in omega-3 fatty acids, staying hydrated, and getting regular exercise can all help support eye health.
+4. Maintain a Healthy Lifestyle: A healthy lifestyle can improve eye health during menopause.
+Eating a balanced diet rich in omega-3 fatty acids, staying hydrated, and regular exercise can all help support eye health.

 When to See an Eye Doctor